 2. Make sure all procedures are coded accurately

 Hospitals are reimbursed differently depending on the diagnosis and procedures done.
-For example, an episode of sepsis (infection) could cost 5 times as much if you were put on a mechanical ventilator (W MV) compared to one without any major complication or comorbidity (MCC).
+For example, an episode of sepsis could cost 5 times as much if you were put on a mechanical ventilator (W MV) compared to sepsis without any major complication or comorbidity (MCC).

 3. Check if there were any denials from the insurance

-5. Try to negotiate.
+5. Try to negotiate with the right department

 6. Set up a payment plan